A Proper Vertical Parallax Effect on the Commodore 64?

 Thankfully, the solution was staring me in the face: switch to another charset for that layer.

 Before you berate me for the lunacy of finding an extra 2K of RAM just for a non-critical game effect, let me explain that I am planning on doing so much more with that extra charset.

 It has to hold additional definitions for the foreground landscape to accommodate a major game feature, namely, the battle-damaged trees and other foreground objects that succumb to the rigours of the conflict raging above and around them.

-Recall how I described this in the Colony Game Concept post?
+Recall how I described this in the Parallaxian Game Concept post?

 Well, this is the how to compliment the what of that game feature.

 YET ANOTHER TECHNIQUE ADDED

 So much for the bottom 3 landscape layers; what of the not-so-small matter of vertically scrolling the distant mountains (landscape layer 1)?

 For that, I was able to use another cool C64 trick, so beloved of the demo scene (and used in the "get ready" screen of Mayhem in Monsterland).

 That's Flexible Line Distance, a simple technique that keeps the VIC-II from drawing what it's "supposed" to on-screen until the next raster line (or however many raster lines down the screen you want to delay the rendering process).